 She Remembered Caterpillars is a must play for anyone who enjoys traditional mind-boggling puzzles games.
 For those who often prefer a contextual story alongside their puzzle games, there is still a lot to offer here, but it isn’t at the forefront.
 The story is vague and very mysterious, a reflection of the world you solve these puzzles.
 It talks of experiencing the ups and downs of childhood, and coming to terms with the harsh realities of life.

-She Remembers Caterpillars might be more suited to playing on a tablet, with your feet up sipping a cup of tea, but I still had a great time playing it on my computer.
+She Remembers Caterpillars brings its enchanting tales to the Nintendo Switch, it’s perfect with your feet up sipping a cup of tea, but I also had a great time playing it on my computer.
 There isn’t any filler content to be found here, quality has been chosen over quantity.
 I hope you have a memorable time playing it.

 Subscribe to our mailing list